-Data capture across the Network during 2015 was 96 %.
+Data capture for metals in the PM phase during 2016 was 95.8 %.
+For gaseous phase mercury it was 96.6 %.
 Of the data lost the majority was owing to equipment failure or site operation problems.

 The breakdown of the overall data capture between the particulate and gaseous phase, and at each site, is displayed in Table 2.
 The quarterly data capture, and the rolling annual average data capture, achieved by the Network over the last seven years are displayed in Figure 3.